wisecoders/clickhouse-with-fluentbit/README.md

 **ClickHouse:** This is our primary focus and the cornerstone of our deployment.
 While some may have reservations about deploying stateful sets in Kubernetes due to their inherent complexities, we've decided to embrace this challenge as an opportunity for learning and growth.
 ClickHouse is a powerful open-source column-oriented database management system capable of handling large volumes of data with exceptional speed and efficiency.

-**Fluentd:** Configuring Fluentd, a robust and flexible log forwarding and aggregation tool, requires careful attention to detail.
-Despite its complexity, Fluentd offers unparalleled capabilities for managing and analyzing log data within Kubernetes environments.
-We'll guide you through the step-by-step process of setting up Fluentd to ensure seamless integration with our deployment stack.
+**Fluentbit:** Configuring Fluentbit, a robust and flexible log forwarding and aggregation tool, requires careful attention to detail.
+Despite its complexity, Fluentbit offers unparalleled capabilities for managing and analyzing log data within Kubernetes environments.
+We'll guide you through the step-by-step process of setting up Fluentbit to ensure seamless integration with our deployment stack.

 **OverlaysAlpine:**
 Simplest setup among all.
 I have deployed it on the default namespace itself.